 Every dog bite case we handle at Edward Bernstein and Associates is unique, but our team can usually pursue payment for a bite victim’s:

-• Costs related to address mental health challenges common to dog bite injury cases, especially when a dog bites a young child
+- Costs related to addressing mental health challenges common to dog bite injury cases, especially when a dog bites a young child

-• Out-of-pocket costs for non-medical goods and services to assist in recovering from or living with a dog bite injuries
+- Out-of-pocket costs for non-medical goods and services to assist in recovering from or living with dog bite injuries

 Common Dog Bite Injuries We Can Handle